Application Deadline for September 2020 start: April 30, 2020

 - Candidates must hold an entry –level degree in physical therapy with a minimum B+ average (76%) in senior level requirements

 - Candidates must have a minimum of one-year of recent clinical experience in orthopaedic physical therapy, and have completed 30 hours of clinical mentorship in manual therapy (see below for details)

 - Candidates must have successfully completed the Level II Upper and Lower courses and examinations in the Canadian Physiotherapy Orthopaedic Division Advanced Orthopaedic Manual and Manipulative Physiotherapy program, or an equivalent (as an example: Orthopaedic Manual Therapy)

 - Candidates must be physical therapists registered in British Columbia: a courtesy registration for international therapists can be obtained from the College of Physical Therapists of B.C.

 Students who are aiming in the long term to emigrate and practice physiotherapy in Canada are responsible for organizing any travel documents or visas.
 Assistance with preparing for the national licensing exam is available through our department: Internationally Educated Physiotherapist (IEP) Exam Preparation Program.

-Total course and lab fees for Graduate Certificate in Orthopaedic and Manipulative Physical Therapy (21 credits) will be $13,690.38 for international students for the 2017-18 academic year.
-Please note that these fees are paid on a course-by-course basis, with the majority of course and lab fees due in January 2018; see Important Dates and Deadlines for details.
+Total course and lab fees for GCOMPT (21 credits) were $13,690.38 for international students for the 2017-18 academic year.
+Please note that these fees are paid on a course-by-course basis, with the majority of course and lab fees due in January; see Important Dates and Deadlines for details.